Summary

 - two dipoles form a quadrupole

-- three dipoles form a sextupole
+- three dipoles form a hexapole or sextupole

 - four dipoles form an octupole